Plumsail/forms-docs/SharePoint/designer/ribbon-actions.rst

 .. |pic6| image:: ../images/flow/14_ParseJSONContent.png
    :alt: Parse JSON with Form Schema

 **Routing** button allows you to configure automatic redirection to a correct Form Set, based on some rules.
-Find out more about in our :doc:`Form Sets article </designer/panel>`.
+Find out more about in our :doc:`Form sets article </designer/panel>`.

 |pic7|